Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Experiments

 To assess the effectiveness of the DT under POMDP conditions, we compare the results of the DT student agent and the privileged teacher agent.
 Both policies are tested across all scenarios in 100 episodes each, with flight conditions and random seeds standardized for fair comparison.
 Fig. \ref{fig:comp_dt_failaware} shows the results, using the mean episode return as the performance metric, where the theoretical maximum is zero.
 Results demonstrate similar performance between the agents, showing the DT's capability to learn behaviors from the expert dataset under the POMDP setting and to adapt to dynamic variations in context.
-In some scenarios, the DT even outperforms the teacher agent, indicating that it learns through offline RL rather than simply mimicking the training data through imitation learning (IL).
+The student model's ability to match or outperform the teacher despite limited observations arises from the nature of offline reinforcement learning (RL).
+Rather than directly imitating the teacher, the student extracts essential decision patterns from expert trajectories, prioritizing key contextual cues for robust adaptation.
+This aligns with the findings in Ref. \cite{chen2021decision}, where DTs demonstrate the ability to outperform their training data by using return-conditioning to generalize more effectively under uncertainty.
+Despite privileged information, the teacher may suffer from unstable training, whereas the student, trained on diverse replay data, learns a more adaptive strategy for handling unforeseen failures.
+Moreover, incorporating the Lyapunov-based loss term into the offline RL training further encourages the DT student to select actions that lead to more stable states, thereby improving overall return.

+While transformers require higher computational resources than traditional sequence models, their parallelization may enable efficient inference, making them feasible for real-time UAV control in adequate hardware.
+Our model remains lightweight, ensuring real-time feasibility, as has been demonstrated in similar-size models in Ref. \cite{Burrello2021Microcontroller, Jung2024TinyTransformers, Yang2024MCUBERT, Liang2023MCUFormer}.
+Moreover, a trade-off between computational overhead and performance should be made.
+As shown in Table \ref{tab:student_architectures}, our DT achieves significantly lower tracking errors than LSTM and Temporal Convolutional Network (TCN), especially in failure scenarios.
+These results validate the superiority of transformer-based control in both accuracy and robustness.

+One key concern with transformer-based control systems in safety-critical applications is their black-box nature.
+To improve interpretability, we analyze the attention mechanism of the Decision Transformer (DT) to understand how it identifies failures and adapts its control policy.
+Figure \ref{fig:att_maps} shows the attention patterns before and after a failure occurs, over the 60-step context window.
+In the nominal case (Figure \ref{fig:att_map}), attention is distributed evenly across past states.
+However, after a failure at timestep 100 (where the current timestep is 140), the DT adapts by focusing more on the time steps following the failure (Figure \ref{fig:att_map_failure}), indicating a shift in control strategy based on recent dynamics.
+This adaptation mechanism enhances robustness by dynamically weighting relevant information in response to sudden changes in UAV behavior.

 A full comparison study, as shown in Table \ref{tab:comparison_study_results}, assesses the DT's performance against other algorithms, including state-of-the-art online RL agents and industry-standard FCS commonly used in commercial UAVs.
 Performance is measured by the mean and standard deviation of episode returns, as well as crash percentage due to total control loss.
 Fatal failures terminate an episode, occurring under extreme values of angular rates or accelerations, or when the UAV breaches lower altitude limits.
 As before, 100 episodes are run for each failure scenario.
 Results in Table \ref{tab:comparison_study_results} show that the DT policy outperforms others in all failure and nominal scenarios, effectively tracking set-points and maintaining control even under severe damage and extreme conditions.